AresMUSH/aresmush/plugins/mail/help/en/mail.md

 ---
 # Mail

-The **Mail System** lets you send messages to players who are not online, similiar to email.
+The **Mail System** lets you send messages to players who are not online, similar to email.

 ## Reading Mail